Boat licences and safety regulations

 The radio installation must be capable of transmitting and receiving different types of radio communications such as distress alerts and messages, urgency and safety messages, meteorological information and public correspondence.
 In addition, the installation must be capable of transmitting and receiving locating signals.

-The Maritime Radio Affairs Unit (MRAU), which is a unit within the Marine Survey Office of the Department of Transport, Tourism and Sport, is responsible for the implementation of these Rules and Regulations and is responsible for surveying and inspecting radio installations and the issuing of Safety Radio Certificates.
+The Maritime Radio Affairs Unit (MRAU), which is a unit within the Marine Survey Office of the Department of Transport is responsible for the implementation of these Rules and Regulations and is responsible for surveying and inspecting radio installations and the issuing of Safety Radio Certificates.

 The MRAU may also survey or inspect Foreign Registered vessels and in such cases, carries out these tasks in accordance with the standards of the Safety of Life at Sea Convention (SOLAS) of the International Maritime Organization (IMO).
 Where a vessel is found to be contravention of any of the above Rules, Regulations and standards and the deficiency is deemed by a Radio Surveyor to have a potentially major impact on the safety of the vessel at sea, the Surveyor has the power to detain the vessel until such time as the deficiency is remedied.